 Please note: The comment section below should be used in conjunction with this article.
 I am also learning as I experiment with gardening.

 ****Please be aware that these squirrel repellents are, by no means, an organic gardening method.
 Mothballs are chemical in nature.
 Also, this is not to be tried if you have animals or children in your garden.
-Moth balls can look like candy and children might be tempted by them.****
+Moth balls can look like candy and children might be tempted by them.**** Check out this article for natural squirrel repellents.

 - Plastic condiment trays